lab1092/blender-manual_ja/manual/game_engine/introduction.rst

 The :doc:`Logic Editor </game_engine/logic/editor>` provides deep interaction with the simulation, and its functionality can be extended through Python scripting.
 It is designed to abstract the complex engine features into a simple user interface, which does not require experience with Programming.
 An overview of the :doc:`Logic Editor </game_engine/logic/editor>` can be found in the :doc:`Game Logic Screen Layout </game_engine/screen_layout>`

-The Game Engine is closely integrated with the existing code base of Blender, which permits quick transitions between the traditional modelling featureset and game-specific functionality provided by the program.
+The Game Engine is closely integrated with the existing code base of Blender, which permits quick transitions between the traditional modeling featureset and game-specific functionality provided by the program.
 In this sense, the Game Engine can be efficiently used in all areas of game design, from prototyping to final release.